Dog Eating Grass and Diarrhea: What’s Normal and What’s Not?

 While occasional grass chewing isn’t usually serious, consistent grass-eating followed by diarrhea may signal an issue worth addressing.

 If your dog shows signs of discomfort, persistent diarrhea, or other troubling symptoms, don’t wait—consult with your veterinarian.
-Prompt care can help identify the underlying cause and restore your dog’s digestive health, ensuring they return to their playful, tail-wagging self.
+Immediate care can help identify the underlying cause and restore your dog’s digestive health, ensuring they return to their playful, tail-wagging self.

 Sources